chihacknight/chihacknight.org/_posts/events/2023-01-17-ccao-dan-snow.md

 ---

+Chicago property taxes increased by roughly $468 million in tax year 2021, with the median residential property tax bill in the city rising by roughly 8%.
+What caused this increase?
+Who (or what) bears responsibility?
+And what, if anything, can be done to lower property tax bills?

 Join Dan Snow, Director of Data Science at the Cook County Assessor's Office, for a deep dive on Cook County's property tax system.
 He'll provide a crash course in how the system works and outline the root causes of higher tax bills.
 Additionally, Dan will introduce a new tool created by the Assessor's Office that can explore "what if" property tax scenarios.
 Using this tool, he'll examine potential high-impact policy solutions to high property taxes.
 If you've ever wanted a data-driven answer to the question, "What would my property tax bill be if Chicago had no TIF districts?", then this talk is for you.

 ---